SnootyMonkey/Falkland-CMS/README.md

 * Mudskippers.org - a guide to all the world's knowledge about the amazing amphibian fish
 * Jack Freeman's Library - presenting 40 years of one man's books
 * nil.org - A complete guide to Nihilism
-* 8-bit '80's - a site to show off an extensive retro video game collection
+* 8-bit '80's - a site to exhibit an extensive retro video game collection
-* Pitiful Pirates - The most losingest team in the history of professional sports, Tampa Bay Buccaneers from 1976-1995
+* The Pitiful Pirates - The most losingest team in the history of professional sports, the Tampa Bay Buccaneers from 1976-1995

 ### What are some (real) example uses of Falkland CMS?